Published on October 14th, 2015 | by Rob Stebbings0

 Five Divine Chocolate Creations

 In Britain we are one of the greatest consumers of chocolate so it’s not surprising we even have a week-long celebration dedicated to one of our favourite snacks made from cocoa beans.
-Yes it is National Chocolate Week, so for all the chocoholics out there we’ve discovered a few unexpected chocolate creations to share and admire.
+Yes it is National Chocolate Week, so for all the chocoholics out there we’ve discovered a few unexpected creations to share and admire.

 Belgium’s Chocolate Stamps

 Belgium is known for making some of the finest chocolates in the world.
-Indeed the country’s love of chocolate goes back to the 19th century when cocoa was shipped there from Congo.
-It was the invention of a chocolate shell with a soft centre we all now call Praline way back in 1912 which led to the Belgian chocolate industry becoming world famous as it is today.
+Indeed the country’s love of it goes back to the 19th century when cocoa was shipped there from Congo.
+It was the invention of a chocolate shell with a soft centre we all now call Praline way back in 1912 which led to the Belgian industry becoming world famous as it is today.

 In 2013 they took things a whole lot further by issuing a limited edition of chocolate flavoured stamps with an aroma to match!
-More than 500,000 stamps were printed on special paper with a cocoa-scented varnish and glue that tasted and smelled like chocolate when licked.
+More than 500,000 stamps were printed on special paper with a cocoa-scented varnish and glue that tasted and smelled like it when licked.

 Brazil’s Skating Rink Made Of Chocolate